 Bonus: Resurrection Eggs Printable Bible Verse Reference Slips

-As you’re gathering all the materials for your Resurrection Eggs Lesson, you’ll also definitely want to print out this free Resurrection Eggs Story printable to include in your eggs as well.
+As you’re gathering all the materials for your Resurrection Eggs Lesson, you’ll also definitely want to print out this free Resurrection Eggs Lesson printable to include in your eggs as well.

 This way, you don’t have to pull up the instructions every day to figure out which Resurrection Bible verses you’re supposed to be reading together for each Bible story.
 You’ll have them right on hand, ready to go.